 Best Credit Cards for Kids

-If you are wanting to keep the training wheels on, there is an outstanding alternative to credit cards for kids under 18.
-The FamZoo prepaid card is a strong choice because parents and children have access to the same account.
-There are different protection features, plus you can lock or unlock the card and even connect its use to various chores.
-This card is sure to kick off many important conversations related to kid money and financial literacy.
+If you want to keep the training wheels on, there’s an outstanding alternative to credit cards for kids under 18.
+The FamZoo prepaid card is a strong choice because parents and children both get access to the same account.

 For young adults who are interested in opening their own credit cards, the Discover It Student Cash Back credit card is an excellent option.
-It only requires a fair credit score, and it offers a range of incentives, including cash back rewards and good grade rewards.
-There is also no annual fee and an introductory 0% interest rate.
+With no annual fee and an introductory 0% interest rate, it’s a great value for those trying to establish or improve their credit.

 Final Thoughts on Credit Cards for Kids